 I became an executor of his will.
 Eventually I bought his old studio as a way of managing and protecting his legacy.
-The studio, at 54 Manchester Road Haslingden, has also developed into a place where creative and community work continues, and between 2017 and 2020 Apna Rossendale had its base in the studio.
+After 14 years as a store for Dave’s work, we’re now transforming it, at 54 Manchester Road Haslingden, into our home.
+Between 2017 and 2020 Apna Rossendale had its base in the studio, and we will continue to maintain part of it as a gallery of Dave Pearson’s work.

 In 2022 work started on reshaping the old studio, converting it into a living space.
 The cellar is being converted into a Dave Pearson Gallery space.
 Further information about Dave Pearson go to www.dspearson.org, or visit the on-line gallery/shop at www.dspearsonshop.co.uk